MaxOhn/rosu-pp/README.md

 let stars = diff_attrs.stars();

-// Calculate performance attributes let perf_attrs = map.performance()
+// Calculate performance attributes let perf_attrs = rosu_pp::Performance::from_attributes(diff_attrs)
-    // To speed up the calculation, we can use the previous attributes.
+    // To speed up the calculation, we used the previous attributes.
     // **Note** that this should only be done if the map and all difficulty
-    // settings stay the same, otherwise the final attributes will be
+    // settings stay the same, otherwise the final attributes will be incorrect!
-    // incorrect!
-    .attributes(diff_attrs)
     .mods(24) // HDHR, must be the same as before .combo(789)
     .accuracy(99.2)